emmercm/www/src/blog/_postgres-audit-triggers.md

 - What the action was (i.e. a row `INSERT`, `UPDATE`, or `DELETE`)
 - When the action occurred
-- Who caused the action
+- What or who caused the action
 - What the change was

+## Solution

+Let's create

 ```sql
 CREATE OR REPLACE FUNCTION audit_trigger()